 Having an insurance policy for long-term care in place will also be less expensive and more beneficial than trying you use your own money.
 Tax incentives and partnership plans provide additional benefits.
 A Long-Term Care specialist can review these options with you so you can design a plan that meets your needs and fits your budget.

 If you have an old annuity or life insurance policy with a cash value you could exchange the policy to a long-term care plan tax-free.
 This way you use money already in an existing policy you may no longer need and get the desired long-term care benefit without paying any additional premium.
+Don't wait until you need care, do this right away and get the most out of an old annuity.

 There are a number of plans with death benefits.
 Some premiums on plans can never go up and others, under new rules, make it very difficult to raise premiums in the future.
 Again, a Long-Term Care Insurance specialist can review these options with you.